Trinchera Ranch

-Trinchera Ranch (Blanca, Forbes Trinchera Ranch) is a historic and expansive private ranch located in the San Luis Valley of Southern Colorado, at the base of the Sangre de Cristo Mountains, near the Great Sand Dunes National Park and Preserve.
-Covering approximately 172,000 acres, Trinchera Ranch is the largest private ranch in Colorado and has a rich history that spans over two centuries.
+Trinchera Ranch (Blanca, Forbes Trinchera Ranch) is a historic private ranch located in the San Luis Valley of Southern Colorado, at the base of the Sangre de Cristo Mountains, near the Great Sand Dunes National Park and Preserve.
+Covering approximately 172,000 acres, Trinchera Ranch is the largest private ranch in Colorado.
 The ranch has been closely tied to the region's development, agricultural practices, and, more recently, conservation efforts.
 The Trinchera ranch is home to several of Colorado's fourteeners, including Mount Lindsey, Blanca Peak, and Little Bear Peak.

 History

 Spanish land grant origins

 The origins of Trinchera Ranch date back to the early 19th century when it was part of a large Spanish land grant known as the Sangre de Cristo Land Grant.
 The grant was issued in 1843 by the Mexican government to Narciso Beaubien, whose father was Charles Beaubien, and Stephen Luis Lee, and it was intended to encourage settlement and development in the sparsely populated region of what is now southern Colorado.
 After the Mexican–American War, the Treaty of Guadalupe Hidalgo (1848) confirmed the grant under U.S. law.

 The Sangre de Cristo Land Grant was one of many such grants in the American Southwest, reflecting the Mexican government's policy of awarding large tracts of land to individuals to promote settlement and development.
 These grants often covered hundreds of thousands of acres, and the recipients were expected to establish settlements, ranches, and agricultural operations on the land.

 In 1863, the Sangre de Cristo Land Grant was sold to William Gilpin, the first governor of the Colorado Territory, who saw the potential for large-scale ranching and agriculture in the region.
 Gilpin divided the grant into smaller parcels, which were eventually sold to different owners.
 A portion of the original grant became what is now the Trinchera Ranch.